Johnny221B/diverse_flow/rebuttal.md

 | DINO           | 28.35 ± 0.17       | 2.82 ± 0.05       | 5.57 ± 0.24         | 164.2 ± 2.0        | 21.1 ± 1.8         |
 | **CLIP (ours)** | **28.26 ± 0.22** | **2.86 ± 0.05**   | **5.63 ± 0.20**     | **163.3 ± 1.6**    | **21.2 ± 1.5**     |

-Across all three encoders, the results are **highly comparable** on both fidelity (FID, BRISQUE) and alignment (CLIP Score), and the diversity metrics vary only slightly within overlapping confidence intervals.
-This indicates that OSCAR’s benefits are **not tied to a specific feature space**; its core mechanism remains effective under feature spaces with different inductive biases (CLIP, DINO, Inception).
+Across all three encoders, the results are **highly comparable** on both fidelity and alignment, and the diversity metrics vary only slightly within overlapping confidence intervals.
+This indicates that OSCAR’s benefits are **not tied to a specific feature space**; its core mechanism remains effective under feature spaces with different inductive biases.

 We keep **CLIP** as our default encoder because it offers a mild but consistent advantage in diversity metrics while maintaining competitive fidelity.
 In the revised paper we will add this ablation and explicitly emphasize that OSCAR is **robust to the encoder choice** and is not simply exploiting a particular representation.

 > Weakness 3 – Relation to high-order samplers (e.g., DPM-Solver++, UniPC)

-**Response.** We appreciate this question and agree that the relationship to high-order samplers should be clarified.

 Conceptually, **high-order samplers** such as DPM-Solver++ and UniPC operate purely at the **numerical analysis level**.
 They take a *fixed* continuous-time generative ODE/SDE
 \[
 \mathrm{d}x_t = f_\theta(x_t, t)\,\mathrm{d}t \quad (\text{or } + \sigma(t)\,\mathrm{d}W_t)
 \]
-and design higher-order schemes whose goal is to approximate the same dynamics more accurately (i.e., reduce discretization error) without changing the learned velocity field \(f_\theta\).
+and design higher-order schemes whose goal is to approximate the same dynamics more accurately without changing the learned velocity field \(f_\theta\).

-By contrast, **OSCAR explicitly modifies the dynamics themselves**.
+By contrast, OSCAR explicitly modifies the dynamics themselves.
 We add an orthogonal drift and noise,
 $$
 \mathrm{d}x_t = \bigl[f_\theta(x_t,t) + g_\perp(x_t,t)\bigr]\mathrm{d}t + \sigma(t)\,\Pi_\perp(x_t,t)\,\mathrm{d}W_t.
 $$
-where \(g_\perp\) and the projection \(\Pi_\perp\) are constructed to spread particles laterally in feature space (i.e., across directions orthogonal to the high-density flow).
+where \(g_\perp\) and the projection \(\Pi_\perp\) are constructed to spread particles laterally in feature space.
 This introduces a **controlled bias** relative to the original FM dynamics, trading exactness for improved set-level diversity and coverage.

 From a numerical perspective, however, there is **no conflict** between OSCAR and high-order samplers:

-- We can view OSCAR as defining a *new* controlled vector field \(f_\theta^{\text{OSCAR}} = f_\theta + g_\perp\) and (optionally) a modified noise covariance.
+- We can view OSCAR as defining a *new* controlled vector field \(f_\theta^{\text{OSCAR}} = f_\theta + g_\perp\) and a modified noise covariance.
 - Any integrator—Euler, Heun, DPM-Solver++, UniPC—can then be applied to this modified ODE/SDE by simply plugging in \(f_\theta^{\text{OSCAR}}\) and the projected noise.
 - The order of accuracy of the solver (second, third, etc.) is preserved **with respect to the controlled dynamics**.
 Orthogonal control does not break the consistency of the solver; it only changes the target dynamics it is accurately integrating.

-In other words, **OSCAR is complementary to high-order samplers**: the former changes the dynamics to encourage diversity (introducing a small, explicitly controlled bias), while the latter can still be used to integrate those dynamics with high accuracy and fewer steps.
+In other words, **OSCAR is complementary to high-order samplers**: the former changes the dynamics to encourage diversity, introducing a small, explicitly controlled bias, while the latter can still be used to integrate those dynamics with high accuracy and fewer steps.
 In this work we focus on a Heun-style integrator for simplicity and to keep the comparison with standard FM transparent.
 In the revised version we will add a short discussion making this relationship explicit, and we view combining OSCAR with DPM-Solver++/UniPC as a promising direction for future work.

 **Best regards,**